lusikem/lusikem/README.md

 <h1 align="center"> AIG SMS Project</h1>
 <p align="justify"> The AI-Generated (AIG) Short Message Texts (SMS) for Environmental Justice among the Ogiek Indigenous Community project was an initiative to address critical environmental challenges faced by the Mau Indigenous Community in Kenya.
 The Mau Forest, one of East Africa's largest and most vital water catchment areas, is under severe threat due to deforestation, illegal farming settlements, and the impacts of climate change.
 These threats directly affect the livelihoods and well-being of the indigenous Ogiek community.
 The project’s goal is to advance environmental justice by adopting AI-generated Short Text Messaging on feature phones among the Indigenous community in the Mau forest and promote access to information on the Indigenous conservation of forests and the preservation of vital water towers.</h3>

 <p align="justify"> The study was driven by a critical need to develop tools that are both low-power and highly accessible for low-resource communities.
 These communities often face numerous challenges related to technology infrastructure, such as limited or no access to electricity and internet connectivity.
-The goal of our research was to create solutions that would function effectively in these conditions, ensuring that the benefits of AI-powered technology could be brought to individuals in remote and historically underserved areas, without relying on advanced hardware or internet access.</h3>
+The goal of our research was to create solutions that would function effectively in these conditions, ensuring that the benefits of AI-powered technology could be brought to individuals in remote and historically underserved areas without relying on advanced hardware or internet access.</h3>
 <p align="justify">

   <p align="justify">